Curry scores 23 in return, but Raptors clinch playoff spot - WHIZ News

 Golden State trailed 62-55 at halftime but took an 85-83 lead in the third on Eric Paschall’s 3-pointer — with Curry on the bench, no less.

+“I think that it was a high energy building tonight and they were playing well,” Raptors coach Nick Nurse said.
+“I expected it to be a really close game tonight and there were no illusions in my mind that it wouldn’t be.”

-Lee stole the ball from Powell with 25.8 seconds left and was fouled by Powell.
+Lee stole the ball from Powell with 25.8 seconds remaining and was fouled by Powell.
 But he missed both free throws and then two 3-point tries after consecutive offensive rebounds.

 Curry practiced Monday with the G League Santa Cruz Warriors, then was recalled later in the day in a most anticipated promotion.
 His return to action came without most of his familiar supporting cast — Draymond Green missed his fourth straight game with a left knee injury, and Klay Thompson remains out with a torn left ACL.